-The Power of Events, Meetings, and Time Together in Japanese Culture
+The Power of Events: The Japanese Culture Effect

 Donald Richie is a renowned writer who is best known for his exploration of Japanese cinema and culture.
 Born in Ohio, United States, Richie first visited Japan in 1947 as a soldier with the American occupation force.
 Fascinated and thrilled by a life in Japan that was so different from his native Ohio, Richie returned to settle permanently in 1953.
 Kris Kosaka explains Richie’s impact in the Japan Times1, writing “Donald Richie didn’t just open a window on Japanese cinema — the renowned film critic broke down a wall and put in a cultural door.”